klehman-rally/bldeif/README.txt

       pip3.5 install pyral==1.2.3
       pip3.5 install PyYAML==3.12
       unpack bldeif-0.9.0.zip
-         cd to a directory where you want to install the connector unzip bldeif-0.9.0.zip   (or use a suitable program that can unzip a .zip file) cd bldeif-0.9.0
+         change your working directory (cd) to a directory where you want to install the connector unzip bldeif-0.9.0.zip   (or use a suitable program that can unzip a .zip file) cd bldeif-0.9.0
-         ls -laR   # observe the unpacked contents
+         ls -laR   # observe the unpacked contents, or use dir on Windows

-         README.txt          # this file
-         bldeif_connector    # connector initiation script
             bldeif              # bldeif module root directory

-         config              # holds any config files used with this connector sample.yml      # a sample config to use as a base reference
+            bldeif_connector    # connector initiation script, this is what you will run config              # holds any config files used with this connector sample.yml      # a sample config to use as a base reference README.txt          # this file

    Setup